WOMG: History

 In late 1995, after WLXC's transaction to HFS Communications was completed, the station was sold shortly afterwards for $1.4 million to Baker Broadcasting, headed up by Frank Baker, a former WOMG general manager and a partner in HFS Communications.
 Baker at the time was the owner of WWBZ in McClellanville and had also recently acquired WNCK in Port Royal.
-Both stations operated a Charleston-based syndicated Beach music format known as "The Breeze", which Baker partially owned.
+Both stations operated a Charleston-based syndicated beach music format known as "The Breeze", which Baker partially owned.
 In December, after weeks of rumors, WLXC announced that the format would be changed to "The Breeze" as well.

 Airstaff on "The Breeze" network included veteran brother duo Leo and Woody Windham for mornings (both have been fixtures for many years in the Columbia radio market as well as part-owners of the network), Tanya Roberts (a former WOMG air talent) for middays, Bob Boswell for afternoons, and Eddie Zomerfield for nights.
-Iconic DJ DANGER DAN (Elm) was an integral part of the Network in the 1990s doing nights and weekends.
+Iconic DJ Danger Dan (Elm) was an integral part of the network in the 1990s doing nights and weekends.
 He produced the Duke and Clemson Sports broadcasts and the Stingrays Hockey broadcasts.
 He also produced the Boat Show with L.J.
 Wallace, and took care of Fluffy the radio networks famous dog and her puppies as well* Also, in a strange twist of irony, WLXC was able to acquire Clemson football and baseball rights beginning in the fall of 1996 when an agreement was worked out with WOMG to divide the sports package between both stations.

 Despite these changes, WLXC failed to gain traction in the Columbia ratings over the next couple of years, although it had a small but loyal following.
-In late February 1999, Baker Broadcasting announced that WLXC was sold for $3.2 million to Bloomington Broadcasting Corp. a company that owned local stations WTCB, WOMG, and WISW.
+In late February 1999, Baker Broadcasting announced that WLXC was sold for $3.2 million to Bloomington Broadcasting Corp. a company that owned local stations WTCB 106.7, WOMG 98.5, and now-defunct WISW 1320.

 Immediately after the sale closed, WLXC ended "The Breeze" simulcast and took the station off the air following a Clemson men's basketball game on February 28.
-This move was in preparation for the studios to be relocated from Lexington to the Granby Building in Cayce, where Bloomington's other stations are located.
+This move was in preparation for the studios to be relocated from Lexington to the Granby Building in Cayce, where Bloomington's other stations were located.

-On March 4, at 3 p.m., WLXC signed back on with an Urban Adult Contemporary format under the "98.5 Kiss FM" handle.
-The station ran commercial-free in its first two weeks on the air using a mixture of local and Dallas-based ABC Radio Network "The Touch" Urban AC format air talent, including morning man Carlton Booth.
-Several weeks later, Carlton Booth morning show was dropped for the syndicated Tom Joyner Morning Show.
+On March 4, at 3 pm, WLXC signed back on with an urban adult contemporary format under the "98.5 Kiss FM" handle.
+The station ran commercial-free in its first two weeks on the air using a mixture of local and Dallas-based ABC Radio Network "The Touch" urban AC format air talent, including morning man Carlton Booth.
+Several weeks later, Carlton Booth's morning show was dropped for the syndicated Tom Joyner Morning Show.

 With the addition of Joyner and local afternoon host Kevin Holiday, WLXC's ratings jumped to fourth place in its first book (Summer, 1999), one of the strongest debuts in Columbia radio history for a new station.